Student Visa | London Film Academy

 Student visa application guidance:

-We understand that this can be a stressful and challenging process, however, whilst LFA can direct You to the relevant UKVI guidance on applying for a Student visa, we cannot provide individual advice on completing visa applications.
+We understand that this can be a stressful and challenging process, however, whilst LFA can direct you to the relevant UKVI guidance on applying for a Student visa, we cannot provide individual advice on completing visa applications.
 You are required to refer to UKVI guidance for up-to-date information on what needs to be included in your application and it is your responsibility to complete the application correctly and supply all the required documentation.

 For formal advice and support during the visa application process and after enrolment contact: